joaokoga/senai-versoes-colaboracoes/README.md

 to talk and leraning..
 readme de exemplo

-lembrei do comando commit 1
+lembrei do comando: git status